Kern County Service Area

 - Religious purposes

 - Partisan political activities

 - Re-granting purposes to other organizations

-Kaiser Permanente Kern County Service Area will not consider requests from organizations that discriminate on the basis of gender, age, economic status, educational background, race, color, ancestry, national origin, sexual orientation, gender expression, gender identity, or marital status in your programs, services, policies and administration.
-In addition, Community Benefit grants will not be awarded for activities, events, or programs organized or solely sponsored by alcohol, tobacco, pharmaceutical companies, or companies that produce firearms.
+Kaiser Permanente Kern County Service Area will not consider requests from organizations that discriminate based on gender, age, economic status, educational background, race, color, ancestry, national origin, sexual orientation, gender expression, gender identity, or marital status in your programs, services, policies and administration.
+In addition, Community Health grants will not be awarded for activities, events, or programs organized or solely sponsored by alcohol, tobacco, pharmaceutical companies, or companies that produce firearms.

 We generally do not provide grants for academic research, capital campaigns, event sponsorships (including community health fairs), or political campaigns.

 Kaiser Permanente Kern County considers one year grants ranging from $5,000-$30,000.
 The average grant made is $10,000.
 Kaiser Permanente Kern County highly encourages grant requests submitted by two or more nonprofit organizations partnering to address the same priority need and to provide direct complementary services to the target population.
 The partnership should identify a single organization to function as the Lead Agency through established Memorandum of Understanding (MOU) agreements.
 Organizations applying as part of a Partnership Grant cannot submit a separate application as an individual organization.